abao27/alanxbao.github.io/README.md

 Birthed at a hackathon, Arin Igor is a therapist with a twist: it's an AI.
 Currently in its infancy, Arin Igor can only detect emotions in faces and language, but is unable to give therapy.
 Our team is working on training a chat-bot, similar to ChatGPT, so that the user can simulate chatting with an actual therapist.
 Credits to Hume AI API for making emotion detection possible.

 In the video above, a link to an image of a person's face is input to our code, which outputs the top 3 emotions detected.
-The photo on the right is a prototype of the Arin Igor Therapist website, which is intended to be freely accessed on the web.
+The photo below the video shows a prototype of the Arin Igor Therapist website, which is intended to be freely accessed on the web.

 ___